 If you want to use the qmail program to send email, it is necessary to have an installed and working qmail email system on your server.
-The sendmail binary (/var/qmail/bin/sendmail) will then be used to send email.
+The qmail binary installed on your server will then be used to send email.
 Nextcloud should be able to send email out of the box.